-- Part 1 implements certain income tax measures, such as revising the eligibility criteria and subsidization levels under the Canada Emergency Wage Subsidy (CEWS) and the Canada Emergency Rent Subsidy (CERS) (clauses 2 to 99). - Part 2 implements certain Goods and Services Tax/Harmonized Sales Tax (GST/HST) measures (clauses 100 to 116). - Part 3 implements certain excise measures on tobacco products (clauses 117 to 125). - Part 4 implements a range of measures and is subdivided into 37 divisions.
-It enacts the Retail Payment Activities Act (RPAA) (Division 8) and amends several Acts including the Federal-Provincial Fiscal Arrangements Act (FPFAA)2 (Division 11: Fiscal Stabilization Payments, and Division 12: Additional Health Payments), the Old Age Security Act (OASA)3 (Division 32: Increase to Old Age Security Pension and Payment) and the Canada Recovery Benefits Act (CRBA)4 (Division 35: Benefits and Leave) (clauses 126 to 363).
+- Part 1 implements certain income tax measures, such as revising the eligibility criteria and subsidization levels under the Canada Emergency Wage Subsidy and the Canada Emergency Rent Subsidy (clauses 2 to 99). - Part 2 implements certain Goods and Services Tax/Harmonized Sales Tax measures (clauses 100 to 116). - Part 3 implements certain excise measures on tobacco products (clauses 117 to 125). - Part 4 implements a range of measures and is subdivided into 36 divisions.
+It enacts the Retail Payment Activities Act (Division 7) and amends several Acts, including the Federal-Provincial Fiscal Arrangements Act (Division 10: "Fiscal Stabilization Payments" and Division 11: "Additional Health Payments"); the Old Age Security Act (Division 31: "Increase to Old Age Security Pension and Payment"); and the Canada Recovery Benefits Act (Division 34: "Benefits and Leave") (clauses 126 to 362).

-This document provides a brief description of the main measures proposed in the bill.
+This Legislative Summary provides a brief description of the main measures proposed in the bill.
 For ease of reference, the information is presented in the same order as it appears in the summary of the bill.

-2 DESCRIPTION AND ANALYSIS
+DESCRIPTION AND ANALYSIS